 The training each dog receives also differs, reflecting their purpose and role.

 - PSD: Must be trained for disability-related tasks.
-Self-training is legal but requires thoroughness, and obtaining a valid PSD letter from a licensed mental health professional helps verify eligibility.
+Self-training is legal but requires thoroughness, and obtaining a valid Psychiatric Service Dog letter from a licensed mental health professional helps verify eligibility.
 Professional programs cost more but often have higher success rates.

 - Therapy Dog: Must be obedient, calm, and friendly.
 Certification is required through organizations (AKC, Alliance of Therapy Dogs, Pet Partners).